IR finite correlation functions in de Sitter space, a smooth massless limit, and an autonomous equation: Yang -- Feldman-type equation for a massive scalar field in de Sitter space and two-point and four-point correlation functions

 All the obtained perturbative massive series are finite and have a smooth massless limit.
 We computed the two-point correlation function of the free massive scalar field, relying solely on the known two-point correlation function of the free massless one.
-Further, we proceeded to calculate the four-point function and the loop quantum corrections to the two- and four-point correlation functions through the Yang-Feldman-type equation.
+Further, we proceeded to calculate the four-point function and loop quantum corrections to the two-point and four-point correlation functions through the Yang{--}Feldman-type equation.